gsilva00/PFL-Project2/README.md

 ### Important Notes

 - The movement caused by a turtle can't make the board look the same as its turn before.
-For example if turtle A pushes turtle B, turtle B cannot push turtle A, since we would be back to the same game stage.
+For example if turtle A pushes turtle B, turtle B cannot push turtle A, since the game would be back to the same game stage.
 Basically, it is 'illegal' to undo the opponent's last move.

 - If a player has no available movements, then they loose and the game is over.